maciejs20/IBMCloudPakWorkshop/102-CPforNonTech/OpenshiftLab.md

 ## 2.2 Utilize the S2I in OpenShift Web GUI

-In the previous exercise we have used pre-made container with all the runtime and apllication code - so we were responsible for container's configuration and all build steps.
-It was our Technical Team's responsibility to create Dockerfile and to build and push the image and make it available for You
+In the previous exercise we have used pre-made container with all the runtime and apllication code.
+It was our Technical Team's responsibility to create Dockerfile and to build and push the image and make it available for You.
+In order to create the image, they had to reate all the files required, build image with "docker build" command and push using "docker push".
+It was not an automatic task...

 Openshift offers many different deployment options, including the Source-To-Image that gets application source code directly from the git repo and creates the container automatically.
 It's a kind of magic - developer pushes the code and Openshift creates the app automagically on each code change.
+No need to create Dockerfile, no need to push the container!

 In this lab we will get familiar with the Source-To-Image mechanism, that allows to deploy the application from Your code repository directly.